ngodat0103/dev-oops/readme.md

 | argocd.datrollout.dev           | A    | No      | 192.168.1.232   |
 | qbittorrent.datrollout.dev      | A    | No      | 192.168.1.232   |

 Direct records resolve to the Kubernetes Traefik ingress (via MetalLB).
-Media-heavy services such as Nextcloud and Jellyfin stay DNS-only to avoid Cloudflare media bandwidth limits and are protected at Traefik with CrowdSec.
+Media-heavy services such as Jellyfin stay DNS-only to avoid Cloudflare media bandwidth limits and are protected at Traefik with CrowdSec.

 ---